BATTLESHIP USS IOWA MUSEUM

 Awards and Acclaims

-Pacific Battleship Center has been recognized by the following organizations.
+Pacific Battleship Center has been recognized by the following organizations for various awards.

 Battleship IOWA Named 2013 Museum Ship of the Year